phpcollab/docker/build-notes.md

   }
   ```
   > Note: Beta refers to the Docker image being beta (new entrypoint, configs, etc) and not necessarily the phpCollab deployment itself.

+## Documentation

+To generate the README.md file, perform the same steps in [Local Build: One-time Setup](#one-time-setup) through step 2.
+Then run `./update.sh docs` and the README.md file should get generated.

+Optionally:

+- run `./docs/markdownfmt.sh -l docs` to verify whether format of your markdown files is compliant to tianon/markdownfmt.
+In case you see any file names, markdownfmt detected some issues, which might result in a failed build during continuous integration. run `./docs/markdownfmt.sh -d docs` to see a diff of changes required to pass.